 - You will have a totally awesome time!

-If you’re free this weekend, come along!
+If you’re free, come along!

 Tickets are available online.

 But if you can’t be there in person, be sure to check out #MozLibs.